robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 can read and generate the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from a string and that grammar.

-To unify and simplify the implementation of new parsers the DSLParserTemplate abstract class was created ([dsl_parsers/dsl_parser_abstract.py](./dsl_parsers/dsl_parser_abstract.py)).
-This class implements some of the functionalities common to all parsers and forces the implementation of two needed methods.
+To unify and simplify the implementation of new parsers, the DSLParserTemplate abstract class was created ([dsl_parsers/dsl_parser_abstract.py](./dsl_parsers/dsl_parser_abstract.py)).
+This class implements some of the functionalities common to all parsers and forces the implementation of the two required methods.

 ### Creating a new parser
 As mentioned above, robocompdsl offers an abstract class from which you must inherit if you want